The Purim spiel inspired by Mean Girls, the funny and ferocious Broadway musical!

 Q: How do we contact you?

-You can contact our dedicated Mean Persians team – in other words, you can email me – at info@meanpersians.com.
+You can email info@meanpersians.com.
 Before or after you order, I'll gladly answer questions and will remain available to you throughout your production.

 Q: Sounds great!
 How do we order Mean Persians?